 As the world becomes more global and interconnected, the need to be able to adapt to people from other races and cultures is greater than ever before.

-The world has become greatly interconnected.
-Even small businesses in some remote village in the world are seeing situations where they have to interact with multinational customers, suppliers, and workers.
+The world is greatly interconnected.
+Even small businesses in some remote village in the world are seeing situations where they need to interact with multinational customers, suppliers, and workers.
 The issue isn’t just of having diverse identities together inside one office.
 People have to interact with others from across the globe everyday in some way.
 Your colleague may be a remote worker in another country.
 Or you may have to interact with customers, suppliers and teams from across the globe.

 No race is superior to another.
 However, ethnocentrism can make a person see their own race, nation, or culture as superior.
 Erasing ethnocentrism is vital if diverse teams are to function efficiently together.
 Otherwise, conflicts can arise.
 In addition, each race has its own temperaments and habits.
 Knowing and understanding these is vital for diverse groups to work together.